osmcode/osmium-tool/man/osmium.md

 Multipurpose tool for working with OpenStreetMap data.

 Run **osmium help** *COMMAND* to get more information about a command.
-This will only work on Linux and OS/X systems and only if the `man` command is available and working correctly.
+This will only work on Linux and macOS systems and only if the `man` command is available and working correctly.